 If you buy work equipment yourself (such as tools, machines, various pieces of equipment) or if you repair and maintain them yourself, you can deduct the costs.

-- servicing costs
+- maintenance costs

 - repair costs.

-If you purchase a tool for less than EUR 1,000, you can deduct it in full in the taxes for the year of purchase.
-Maintenance expenses are also deducted in the year in which they were paid.
+If the purchase price of a tool you have bought is under €1,200, you can deduct the entire price in the tax assessment of the purchase year.
+Maintenance expenses are also deducted in the year when they were paid.

-Tool compensation paid by the employer
+Reimbursement for tools paid by the employer

 It may be that your employer pays a reimbursement to you because you use your own tools for work.
 Although the employer can pay you the entire reimbursement without withholding any tax from it, it is still an item of taxable earned income for you.
 You can deduct the actual expenses you have had to pay for the use of your tools when you fill in the pre-completed tax return.
 Report the expenses under “Expenses for the production of income”.

 Example: Peter has bought some work tools for €500 and received a €800 reimbursement from his employer for the tools.
 The €800 reimbursement will now be taxed as part of Peter’s earned income, because under the tax rules, the reimbursement is not specifically defined as tax-exempt income.
 Peter reports his actual tool cost (amounting to €500) on his income tax return as an expense for the production of income.